7 Ways To Ward Off Acne

 Of course, if your acne persists and painful cysts form, you may want to consult a dermatologist or skin care professional who can help you explore other treatment routes.

 For more about our acne-specific products, visit lather.com.
-Like all of our products, LATHER’s skincare line is free of parabens, sulfates, mineral oil and synthetic fragrance and colors.
+Like all of our products, our skincare products are free of parabens, sulfates, mineral oil and synthetic fragrance and colors.